 Saute’ the Vegtables

 Step 3: Once the bacon has started rendering the fat out, we will next put in our celery, onions, and garlic.
 Let them cook for about 3 to 5 minutes or until the celery and onions become translucent.
 Make sure to stir often so as not to burn the garlic and onions.

-Step 4: Add in the water.
+Step 4: Add 8 cups water.
 Next, add the tomato paste and hot sauce.
 You can also add in the seasonings at this point too.
 Bring the mixture up to a boil and stir to incorporate the tomato paste.

 Step 5: Add in the potatoes once the tomato paste has been incorporated, turn the heat down to medium heat.